thorntale/data-axolotl/README.md

 * The alerting strategy, and change amount.

 ## Alerting Strategies
-Data Buddy employs a few different alerting strategies depending on the metric type and available historical data.
+Data Axolotl employs a few different alerting strategies depending on the metric type and available historical data.

 - **Binary Changed/Unchanged `(==)`, `(!=)`**  The simplest strategy used for metric that we don't expect to change, e.g. column type.
 - **Tracked Status**  When we first see a table/column, or when a table/column goes away.